 The present auditors, KPMG Taseer Hadi & Co., Chartered Accountants, will retire on the date of the Annual General Meeting and are eligible for re-appointment.
 The Board's Audit and Corporate Governance Committee in its meeting held on February 18, 2025 has recommended re-appointment of KPMG Taseer Hadi & Co., Chartered Accountants, as the auditor of the Bank for the year 2025.
-Accordingly, the Board of Directors, on the recommendation of the Board Audit Committee, recommends the re-appointment of KPMG Taseer Hadi & Co., Chartered Accountants, as the auditor of the Bank for the re-appointment of KPMG Taseer Hadi & Co., Chartered Accountants, as the auditor of the Bank for the financial year 2025.
+Accordingly, the Board of Directors, on the recommendation of the Board Audit Committee, recommends the re-appointment of KPMG Taseer Hadi & Co., Chartered Accountants, as the auditors of the Bank for the financial year 2025.